zydee3/DAPPF/README.md

 # Known bugs
 - When broadcasting to the whole network, packets will be resent by nodes that didn't originate the packet, so the `on_packet_sent` listener will trigger, which may be unexpected behavior.
+- Prediction isn't properly updating the associated value.
+I have unit tested the remainder of the prediction module and the tests have been working.

 # Module Functionality